pennydy/MOS_Island/README.md

 └── writing
 ```

-- experiments: impementation of the experiments
+- `analysis`: R files for the graph and main analyses
-- data: raw data files
+- `experiments`: impementation of the experiments
-- analysis: R files for the graph and main analyses
+- `data`: raw data files